jimy-byerley/pymadcad/docs/source/reference/cut.rst

 .. _cut:

-cut    - functions for cutting meshes at edges or points, like chamfer
+cut    - Functions for cutting meshes at edges or points, like chamfer
 ======================================================================

 .. automodule:: madcad.cut